asimfayyazexe/Internee-Pk-Internship/drag-drop-file-uploader/README.md

 ﻿# Drag-and-Drop-File-Uploader-With-Preview-Progress-Bar

 A simple and modern drag-and-drop file uploader built with **HTML, CSS, and Vanilla JavaScript**.
-This project focuses on DOM manipulation, event handling, and file upload UI simulation without using any external frameworks.
+This project focuses on DOM manipulation, event handling, and file upload UI simulation without using any external frameworks

 ## Features